 The Graduate Program Committee will provide the terms of reference (conditions of admission) for the program for each student by defining any courses required to overcome deficit(s) and whether these courses will be part of the degree (electives) or extra to degree.
 Given the broad range of disciplinary backgrounds that students applying to the program are expected to represent, these decisions will be made on a case-by-case basis.

 Please review the proposed HSTP Interdisciplinary Health Research Project descriptions here.
-You will need to rank your preference for each project and outline the qualifications you have to contribute to these projects in your Statement of Experience (see Required Documents below) at the time of application.
+If you wish to be considered for the Research Pathway you will need to rank your preference for each project and outline the qualifications you have to contribute to these projects in your Statement of Experience (see Required Documents below) at the time of application.

 After you have submitted your online application and your application fee has been processed, you will be instructed on how to upload your required documents in Carleton Central.
 For complete information regarding required documents, please visit the Graduate Admissions website.

 |All post-secondary transcripts are required (undergraduate and graduate, if applicable)